5 Amazing Ways to Impact Your Audience With Data Storytelling

 Michael Schrage, a fellow at MIT’s Sloan believes that data visualization will not reach its full potential until it seeks to engage, not just enlighten: “Yes, accessibility, understanding, and insight are the wonderful products of wonderful visualizations.
 But truly transformative visualizations invite people to touch, stroke, and go deeper into the data that underlie them.
 They engage, and encourage engagement.
 They give their users a new way to view each other, as well as the data.”

-At SnapApp, we couldn’t agree more.
 Interactive data applications take visualization to the next level, engaging the audience with a malleable experience that shifts with individual interests.

-This application from GapMinder illustrates the correlation between life expectancy and GDP per capita.
+This experience from GapMinder illustrates the correlation between life expectancy and GDP per capita.
 You can also adjust the year of the data displayed, or view the progression of age expectancy over time by pressing “Play” on the bottom left button.
 Users can select certain countries to compare, and can also correlate the data with each continent.

 Just in case you still want to dig a bit deeper, click their “How to Use” button for more tidbits on making the most of the data.